lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

-You can see ```UIAlertController``` when you click other's message in the open chat like this:
+You can see ```UIAlertController``` when you click other's messages in the open chat like this:

 ![UIAlertController for starting messaging](img/007_Screenshot.png)

 If you click "Start messaging with OPPONENT_NAME", then [Jiver startMessagingWithUserId:](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/startMessagingWithUserId:) is invoked.
-When it is invoked and succeeded, the callback [messagingStartedBlock:](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/setEventHandlerConnectBlock:errorBlock:channelLeftBlock:messageReceivedBlock:systemMessageReceivedBlock:broadcastMessageReceivedBlock:fileReceivedBlock:messagingStartedBlock:messagingUpdatedBlock:messagingEndedBlock:allMessagingEndedBlock:messagingHiddenBlock:allMessagingHiddenBlock:readReceivedBlock:typeStartReceivedBlock:typeEndReceivedBlock:allDataReceivedBlock:messageDeliveryBlock:) will be invoked as well.
-The callback returns [JiverMessagingChannel](http://docs.jiver.co/ref/ios/en/Classes/JiverMessagingChannel.html) object, then you and the opponent can join the channel.
+When it is invoked, the callback [messagingStartedBlock:](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/setEventHandlerConnectBlock:errorBlock:channelLeftBlock:messageReceivedBlock:systemMessageReceivedBlock:broadcastMessageReceivedBlock:fileReceivedBlock:messagingStartedBlock:messagingUpdatedBlock:messagingEndedBlock:allMessagingEndedBlock:messagingHiddenBlock:allMessagingHiddenBlock:readReceivedBlock:typeStartReceivedBlock:typeEndReceivedBlock:allDataReceivedBlock:messageDeliveryBlock:) will be invoked as well.
+The callback returns [JiverMessagingChannel](http://docs.jiver.co/ref/ios/en/Classes/JiverMessagingChannel.html) object, which allows the user to join the 1-on-1 messaging channel.

-You should insert codes for joining the channel in [messagingStartedBlock:](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/setEventHandlerConnectBlock:errorBlock:channelLeftBlock:messageReceivedBlock:systemMessageReceivedBlock:broadcastMessageReceivedBlock:fileReceivedBlock:messagingStartedBlock:messagingUpdatedBlock:messagingEndedBlock:allMessagingEndedBlock:messagingHiddenBlock:allMessagingHiddenBlock:readReceivedBlock:typeStartReceivedBlock:typeEndReceivedBlock:allDataReceivedBlock:messageDeliveryBlock:).
-Note the codes in ```messagingStartedBlock:```.
+You should insert codes for joining a channel in [messagingStartedBlock:](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/setEventHandlerConnectBlock:errorBlock:channelLeftBlock:messageReceivedBlock:systemMessageReceivedBlock:broadcastMessageReceivedBlock:fileReceivedBlock:messagingStartedBlock:messagingUpdatedBlock:messagingEndedBlock:allMessagingEndedBlock:messagingHiddenBlock:allMessagingHiddenBlock:readReceivedBlock:typeStartReceivedBlock:typeEndReceivedBlock:allDataReceivedBlock:messageDeliveryBlock:).
+Refer to the codes in ```messagingStartedBlock:``` for details.

 ```objectivec
 - (void)startChattingWithPreviousMessage:(BOOL)tf